-- First of all, sit your baby on your lap and put its head onto your chest.
+- First of all, sit your baby on your lap and put its head on your chest.
 Make sure that your baby is comfortable and stable in that position.

 - Next, you would want to be in front of a mirror.
 That way you can see what you are doing.

-- Take your baby toothbrush and apply a small amount of the age appropriate toothpaste.
+- Take your baby toothbrush and apply a small amount of age-appropriate toothpaste.

 - Start brushing your baby’s teeth in an easy, gentle, circular manner.

-- You do not need to rinse your baby’s mouth afterwards.
+- You do not need to rinse your baby’s mouth afterward.

 The final verdict